dgaydukov/cert-aws/sa/files/sa.md

 * stack - template deployed to cloud (you can run commands like describe/list/create/update stack).
 If you create/update stack and errors occur all changes would be rolled back and you can be notified by SNS
 SAM (Serverless Application Model) - framework to build serverless apps, provide a shorthand syntax to write IAC using yaml templates.
 Later it anyway transformed into CF full template, so you can just learn CF and stick with it.
 [sam local](https://github.com/aws/aws-sam-cli) - cli tool to test lambda locally, simulate s3/dynamoDB/kinesis/sns, it uses built-in CodeBuild/CodeDeploy to build and deploy app to cloud.
+SAM templates are similar to CF, yet it starts from `Serverless`, like `AWS::Serverless::Api/AWS::Serverless::Function/AWS::Serverless::SimpleTable`
 Supported formats are JSON/YAML.
 Resource naming is supported not for all product, this is due to possible naming conflicts (when you update template, some resources would be recreated, but if names are not updated error would happen).
 To assign real name, you use stack + logical name, this ensures unique names.
 You can add deletion policy (for example you delete stack and want to preserve s3 buckets and take RDS snapshot).
 CF Registry - managed service that lets you register, use, and discover AWS and third party resource providers.
 You can use conditions inside templates (for example create ec2 based on input params).